 These are the schools like International School Bangkok (ISB), Shrewsbury International School, Harrow International School and Bangkok Patana School (BPS), and they tend to pay different salaries depending on if the teacher is a local hire or an overseas hire.

 Salaries for Local Hires

 Starting salary for a ‘local hire’ at many such schools is at least 120,000 baht per month ($3,870).
-With that you will usually get a ‘package’ that includes a housing allowance, a return-flight home, all your belongings shipped from home etc.
+With that you will usually get a ‘package’ that includes a housing allowance, a return-flight home, all your belongings shipped to Thailand from home etc.

 Salaries for Overseas Hires

 Salaries for overseas hires at international schools in Bangkok are usually higher — 150,000 to 18,000 baht ($4,848 to $5,860) per month plus all the perks is the norm.
 A headmaster or other high-level administrator would, of course, be paid even more.

 Another close friend works at one of the top tier schools and is paid 165,000 baht per month.
 Needless to say, she is never hurting for money.

 In other words, if you are a qualified teacher from a western country, and are hired while outside Thailand, you can expect a high salary.
 Compared to the cost of living, you can expect a salary far higher than you would receive in your own country.